lhcb/starterkit-lessons/second-analysis-steps/analysis-automation-snakemake.md

 In the tutorial folder you find two files containing addresses, and phone numbers.
 You can make rules that, given a name, `grep` the address and phone and then one other rule to merge them into your final output file.

-If we do this for Luca, it can be represented by the following graph:
+If we do this for “Luca”, it can be represented by the following graph:

 [![DAG](img/snakemake-dag-single-wide.png)](img/snakemake-dag-single.png)